hailengc/go-lang-cheat-sheet/README.md

 // types do *not* declare to implement interfaces type Foo struct {}

-// instead, types implicitly satisfy an interface if they implement all required methods func (foo Foo) Awesomize() string {
+// instead, types implicitly satisfy an interface if they implement *ALL*  required methods func (foo Foo) Awesomize() string {
     return "Awesome!"
 }